compspec/jobspec/spec-1.md

 - Next step - PR to add support for dependency.name to flux-core.
 I see where this needs to be added (and the logic) and would learn a lot from a hackathon (where I can lead and write the code)
   - Would like to get it supported in flux core first, but if not possible need to consider using jobids here (not ideal)
+- Environment still needs to be added to the implementation, along with using requires and attributes meaningfully.
 - for groups in groups (batches) along with submit we need logic to wait for completion before the instance cleans up.
 - user: variables specific to the user
 - parameters: task parameters or state that inform resource selection